 Mobile phones are not allowed in the nursery areas on the unit, but they may be used in the family room.
 This is to ensure a peaceful and safe environment for your baby.

-Tunbridge Wells Neonatal Unit is currently working towards Bliss Accreditation under the Bliss Baby Charter.
-Bliss have formulated a set of 7 principles which they believe will provide and encourage best practice for babies and families within the neonatal setting.
+Tunbridge Wells Neonatal Unit is Bliss Accreditation under the Bliss Baby Charter.
+Bliss have formulated a set of seven principles which they believe will provide and encourage best practice for babies and families within the neonatal setting.
 By using a traffic light system, Neonatal Units can score themselves and if necessary highlight areas they feel they are weak in and implement changes to improve.